 “The biggest problem is land: not everyone owns a plot of land,” laments Razafindrabe.
 It is a national issue.
 Among the 83.2% of farming households, “most of their land is privately owned and not titled”, confirms Vincent Garruchet.
 “This widespread insecurity of land tenure is an additional factor holding back investment in productive capital.”

 Similarly, the poor distribution of wealth is not conducive to capital growth either.
 “In the vast majority of cases, collectors benefit from a favourable balance of power to impose particularly low purchase prices on producers,” argues Garruchet.
-In extreme cases, some large buyers go so far as to block road repairs in order to keep a region landlocked and under control.
-On the other hand, “the farming world is fragmented, with few cooperatives and little culture of lobbying”, notes Garruchet.
+In extreme cases, some large buyers have been reported to go so far as to block road repairs in order to keep a region landlocked and under control.
+Furthermore, “the farming world is fragmented, with few cooperatives and little culture of lobbying”, notes Garruchet.

 Political will could reverse this trend.
 “Madagascar may have been too closed at one point, in the 1980s, but then it was too open to the world market,” says Pierre-Marie Bosc.
 “Many countries, such as China, the USA and Japan, do not shy away when it comes to protecting or supporting their agriculture.”
 There would be no need to turn society upside down.
 “Thailand is the world’s leading producer of natural rubber from rubber trees, and its farmers are ‘in direct contact’ with world prices,” notes Bosc.
 Yet 99% of production takes place on family farms.